thekesolutions/koha-plugin-slnp-ill/README.md

 The additional ILL preferences are listed with a short description in the load file $PERL5LIB/Koha/Illbackends/ILLSLNPKoha/install/insert_systempreferences.sql.
 You may use the additional ILL letter layouts "as is" or you can adapt them to your needs.
 The additional ILL letter layouts are contained in the load file $PERL5LIB/Koha/Illbackends/ILLSLNPKoha/install/insert_letter.sql.

+## Credits
+This plugin is based on the original work from [LMSCLoud GmbH](https://github.com/LMSCloud/ILLSLNPKoha).